The Regulatory Decisions Committee (RDC) takes certain decisions on behalf of the FCA. Read the biographies of the RDC members.

-He joined the RDC in 2013.
-He was a partner with Deloitte for over 20 years, leading its national internal audit group and serving numerous clients in the financial, retail and public sectors.
-Iraj was Global Head of Internal Audit for Schroders Plc for more than ten years.
+Iraj was a partner with Deloitte for over 20 years, leading its national internal audit group and serving numerous clients in the financial, retail and public sectors.
+He was Global Head of Internal Audit for Schroders Plc for more than 10 years.

 As a specialist in the financial sector he carried out numerous reviews of major financial institutions including banks, building societies and insurance companies.
 He served clients in the public sector including organisations in central government, health, education and local government, and other public bodies such as the Financial Services Compensation Scheme, the Pensions Regulator, National Savings and Investments and the European Investment Bank.

-Iraj is a Fellow of the Institute of Chartered Accountants in England and Wales and a past Fellow of the Royal Statistical Society, and was a member of the Internal Audit Task Force of the Institute of Chartered Accountants in England and Wales for a number of years.
+Iraj is a Fellow of the Institute of Chartered Accountants in England and Wales and a past Fellow of the Royal Statistical Society.
+He was also a member of the Internal Audit Task Force of the Institute of Chartered Accountants in England and Wales for a number of years.

 He is currently a trustee of National Employment Savings Trust and Chair of the Audit Committee at the Institute and Faculty of Actuaries.
 He is also a non-executive Board member and chair of the Audit Committee at Wales Finance a major specialist company providing loan equity and start up finance and support to SMEs in Wales and England.

 He has over 35 years of experience in payment systems, cards, treasury, transaction banking and fund management gained in UK and international financial services.
 He sits as a non-executive or independent member on a number of bodies.